 - The breach of care led to a work accident injury.

 This means that in some contexts, it may not be possible to make a claim because there is a lack of proof that negligence occurred.
-One of our primary roles will be to establish if there are grounds for a claim and if so, to create a compelling case that proves the plaintiff held legal culpability which they breached, leading to your injury.
+One of our primary roles will be to establish if there are grounds for a claim and if so, to create a compelling case that proves the other party held legal culpability which they breached, leading to your injury.

-If you are unsure if the circumstances of your work accident injury are grounds for a claim, please contact one of our work accident injury Solicitors today who will take the time to listen to the details of your case and advise you of your legal options.
+If you are unsure if the circumstances of your work accident injury are grounds for a claim, please contact one of our work accident injury solicitors today who will take the time to listen to the details of your case and advise you of your legal options.

 What may a claim for work accident injury cover?

 Claims following work accident injuries due to negligence may cover two areas of loss:

 - Pain and suffering due to the injury;

 - Specific costs resulting from the injury caused.
 This may cover costs already incurred, such as transport, accommodation, and medical treatment, and expected future expenses, such as physical therapy and care costs.